ParallelMaths/parallel/pages/3-sumaze.md

 * IMPORTANT – You will need to run Sumaze! on a PC/Mac.
 If you are currently on a smartphone or tablet, then type this into your PC/Mac browser: https://integralmaths.org/games/parallel_sumaze_v2/

-If you have tried a few times and have run out of hints and you are still stuck, then you will eventually be offered the chance to skip the level … but, of course, you can also carry on trying.
 You can stop and start Sumaze!, and the website will use cookies to remember your level and score so far, but it is better to finish all the levels once you have started.